 (Past) Board Member, Oregon Psychological Organization (2011 - 2015)

-On a more personal note, I am an avid music-lover, have a passion for exploring the great outdoors (particularly hiking, camping, and kayaking) with my infant daughter.
-I am a self-proclaimed “foodie” and enjoy art of dressing up and creating costumes which are usually debuted at the Oregon Country Fair.
+I am an avid music-lover (and a Tori Amos fanatic).
+I have a passion for exploring the great outdoors (particularly hiking, camping, and kayaking) with my family.
+I am a self-proclaimed “foodie” and enjoy art of costuming -- most of my costumes are debuted at the Oregon Country Fair.
+One of the most rewarding experiences of my life has been parenting my infant daughter.

 The path towards more self-discovery, growth, and healing is different for everyone.
 This means that my approach may vary greatly depending on your needs if you should become my client.
 My goal as a psychotherapist is to create a safe, supportive, therapeutic environment that fosters my clients’ well-being, creativity, healing, and growth.